masum184e/handbook/IoT.md

 An I2C LCD is a character LCD that uses the I2C (Inter-Integrated Circuit) communication protocol instead of parallel communication.
 This significantly reduces the number of GPIO pins required to interface the LCD with microcontrollers like the ESP32.

+When two device communicate between each other, there have some protocol.
+Every device have different protocol as it build by different company.
+Serial Communication uses UART(Universal Asynchronous Receiver Transmitter) protocol.
+It can do both recieve and send data but the data baud rate of both devices must be same.
+Sometime serial monitor show some gibric value, why?
+Because there have differnces between baud rate set by program and baud rate set in monitor.
+We only show proper value, when both are same.

+The benefit of I2C protocol is we can connect multiple i2c device with only two pin called SDA, SCL.
+To make all the i2c device, each one of them have an address.
+We access the device through that address.

+But if everyone communicate with each other, then it will be mess.
+That's why i2c have master who make other device his slave and decide which slave should communicate to which other slave.
+Each slave have8bit address, one use to determine weather it is use for recieve or send.
+SDA(Serial Data) pin is used to exchange data.
+SCL(Serial Clock) is used to send clock signal.
+Slave can't activated without clock which doesn't allow data communication.

+If there have a i2c communication between arduino and any other device, arduino act as master and that device act as slave.

 ### Structure

 I2C LCDs have a small PCF8574 I2C adapter soldered on the back.
 This adapter allows the LCD to communicate using the I2C bus, reducing the number of required GPIOs.